qosf/qosf.org/qosf.org/qc_mentorship.md

 **Financial Portfolio Rebalancing Using Variational Algorithms**

-*Project description*: For my project I implemented the algorithm from [M. Hodson et. al., 2019](https://arxiv.org/abs/1911.05296). that solves the financial portfolio rebalancing problem using variational quantum algorithms.
+*Project description*: For my project I implemented the algorithm from *[M. Hodson et. al., 2019](https://arxiv.org/abs/1911.05296)*. that solves the financial portfolio rebalancing problem using variational quantum algorithms.
 Following the paper, I implemented the algorithm with both soft and with hard constraints and used different optimization algorithms to compare the results.
 The project was carried out by myself under the mentorship of Guoming Wang.

 *Mentee*: **[Oscar Javier Hernandez](https://www.linkedin.com/in/oscar-javier-hernandez/)**.
 Check out his [company website](http://www.zorc-finance.com/).